-These are the common worries about CVAs that we have heard over the last 15 years of doing them.
+These are the common worries about CVAs that we have heard over the last 20 years or so of doing them.

 This is the most common worry.
 But YES they will supply you.
 They need to maintain their sales to your company, as much they don’t like losing the money owed.
 We spend a lot of time on creditor liaison and it is very rare that a supplier will not supply.

 It is possible that if a creditor has to be paid in full for the benefit of other creditors i.e it stops the company being unable to trade, or allows the release of goods, then it is possible that they can sit outside the CVA and so paid in full.
 Any such payment will have to be declared to the other creditors so it has to be justifiable in the circumstances.
 This is not the same as a preference where you desire to make one creditor better off than another such as an associated firm or a relative.